anonaddy/addy.io/source/security.md

 ---
 title: "Security"
-description: This page contains security details about AnonAddy.
+description: This page contains security details about addy.io.
 Measures are taken to keep your data safe and secure such as HSTS, encryption of sensitive details in the database and strong cipher suite preference.
 extends: _layouts.master
 section: body
 ---